Upgrading a certification signature from SHA1 to SHA256

 Error: 1 certificate have at least one issue

-Exporting a "secret key" actually exports the keypair - the secret key material and the public certificate.
+Exporting a "secret key" actually exports the complete keypair—both the secret key material and the public certificate.

-Passing --fix to sq cert lint causes sq to generate new certifications using SHA256 as hash function.
-The result is written to stdout and can be passed to sq or gpg for import.
+Passing --fix to sq cert lint causes sq to generate new certifications using the SHA256 hash function.
+The result is written to stdout and can be passed to sq or, or back into gpg for import.

 $ gpg --export-secret-keys alice@example.com | sq cert lint --fix